oneops/oneops.github.io/user/operation/compute.md

 ### Connect to Compute via SSH

+You can ssh into a compute VM once you have ensured that your certificate is trusted.
+This allows you to inspect the current state of the compute and investigate problems and other aspects of the compute configuration at runtime:

 - Ensure that the platform for the compute you want to connect to includes a [user component](../design/user-component.html) with the desired _Username_ and _Authorized Keys_.
 - If necessary, add the user component, pull the design in your environment and deploy.